![]() Q2

 has

-included this financial measure to provide investors with an alternative method for assessing its operating results in a
+included this financial measure to provide investors with an alternative method for

-manner that is focused on the performance of its ongoing operations.
+performance of its ongoing operations.
 Management uses this non-US GAAP measure for

 the same purposes.